jraleman/dorms.42.us.org/README.md

 ### Contribute

-I really, really appreciate any contribution, as long as me and 42 Silicon Valley school accepts the pull request.
-If you need help on how to get started, plese follow this [guideline](resources/pr-guideline.md).
+I really, really appreciate any contribution, as long as me and 42 School Silicon Valley school accepts the pull request.
+If you need help on how to get started, please follow this [guideline](resources/pr-guideline.md).

 ### Hire me

-If you need help with something, looking for a designer, developer, or engineer.
+If you are looking for a designer, developer, or engineer, I might be available to help you out, or to provide my services.
-I am currently working with [Vemidoc, an awesome startup](htttps://vemidoc.com).
-But I am always up for any new challenge :D
+I am always up for any new challenge! :D

+Just contact me and let's see how I can help you out! :)

 ## License

 This project is under the MIT License.
 Meaning that you can use, copy, modify, merge, publish, distribute, sub-license, and/or sell copies of the final products.
 See the [LICENSE](LICENSE) file for more details.